Important Information

 We recognise that all children are different in the way they react to a new environment, and so we encourage parents to stay with their child for short periods of time until both parent and child feels comfortable and confident about being left in nursery, these are called inductions.

-We ask that all parents carryout at least two induction sessions (depending on the needs of the parent and child) before the child starts nursery.
+We ask that all parents carryout at least one induction session, although we do not limit the number of induction sessions needed before the child starts nursery.

 The parent and child both attend a pre-planned nursery session (this session normally lasts for 1 hour).
 During this session the parent and child will play alongside the other children and the key worker will provide support.
 Once the child is settled the parent may leave the nursery for a short period of time before the session ends.
 During this time the child will be engaged in play and reassured of the parent’s return.

-All children are individual and some children may take longer to settle than others.
-The Nursery team is experienced and receptive to the children’s needs and in situations where children find it difficult to settle we give lots of reassurance and cuddles and distract children with play.
+All children are individual, and some children may take longer to settle than others.
+The Nursery team is experienced and receptive to the children’s needs and in situations where children find it difficult to settle, we give lots of reassurance and cuddles and distract children with play, if however, they do continue to be upset we will shorten the induction sessions and, where possible, an increased number of shorter sessions will be put in place to build their confidence and trust.
 Your child’s key worker will be on hand to give advice on settling in strategies.

 Curriculum

-We are committed in providing our future generation with the best possible varied education through play providing our little adults with confidence, a passion to learn and skills that will help them become self assured positive and skilful adults.
+We are committed in providing our future generation with the best possible varied education through play providing them with confidence, a passion to learn and skills that will help them become self-assured positive and skilful adults.

 With the use of positive interaction from our well-trained and qualified childcare team, we aim to provide many opportunities to inspire children and interest them in the world that surrounds them.